enonic/app-explorer/README.md

 * TODO: Remove any reference to lib-cron
 * TODO: Enable should filters in interfaces again
-* TODO: Remove listener for EVENT_COLLECTOR_UNREGISTER from main? yes
+* TODO: Remove listener for EVENT_COLLECTOR_UNREGISTER from main
 * TODO: Remove unregister from main
 * TODO: Remove register from main